LainForYou/Gpo-Fishing-Macro-STABLEVERSION-Win11-/README.md

 - You may need to grant **Accessibility permissions** for keyboard/mouse control
 - Go to: System Preferences → Security & Privacy → Privacy → Accessibility
 - Add Terminal or Python to the allowed apps list
+- **F1-F4 hotkeys are fully supported** - No admin privileges required!

 ### 🐧 Linux Installation